kalekdev/uni/semester-1/digitaltechnik/notes.typ

 Converts between number encoding.
 Create KNF -> Karnaugh diagram for each output and the set of inputs, regular circuit synthesis procedure.

 === Half Adder
 Outputs the sum of two binary digits and the remainder (Carry Out CO) to be passed to an adjacent full-adder one place value higher.
-Symbol has $sum$ on it.
+#figure(
+  image("images/half-adder.png", width: 60%),
+) <fig-half-adder>

 === Full Adder
 3 inputs: A, B and Carry In (CI) for a lower CO bit.
 Simply a combination of two half adders plus an OR gate taking in CI and CO of the internal half adder.